danis36/Password-Manager/README.md

 ## Security Note

 This is a basic password manager for educational purposes.
 For production use, consider implementing encryption for stored passwords and additional security measure

-## Contributing

-Feel free to fork this project and submit pull requests for improvements.

-## License

-This project is open source and available under the [MIT License](LICENSE).# Password-Manager